mathandpencil/mathandpencil.github.io/_posts/2014-06-29-using-latent-dirichlet-allocation-to-categorize-my-twitter-feed.markdown

 After running this script across tweets_content.dat, I am left with a file what contains only the URLS I tweeted out.
 Here is a [gist](https://gist.github.com/josephmisiti/782f8433b393069dfe4c) of all of the URLS I found.

-Now that I have the URLS, I need to be able to extract the information in the URLS to build a corpus for LDA analysis.
+Once I had the URLS, I needed to be able to extract the information in the URLS to build a corpus for LDA analysis.
 Unfortunately, this was not as easy as I thought it was going to be.
 I initially started using Python's excellent NLTK library to extract the HTML using the following command:

 {% highlight python %}
 nltk.clean_html(urlopen(url).read())
 {% endhighlight %}

-After spot checking the results, I realized that this was not successfully retriving HTML for about 1/3 of my URLS.
+After spot checking the results, I realized that this was not successfully retrieving HTML for about 1/3 of my URLS.
 I did some more research and found [DiffBot](https://www.diffbot.com/), which uses machine learning to figure out what content is valid and removes ads, etc. They will give you 10K calls/day for free, so I used their [bulk API](http://diffbot.com/dev/docs/bulk/) to retrieve the content of my URLS (parsed HTML).
 The bulk API call looks something like this.

 {% highlight python %}
 #!/usr/bin/env python